zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 ### 3.7 Distillation: the union is real, and so are its costs

-The last arm asks whether the two knowledge sources can be merged: teach the teacher's decisions back to the LLM, and try to end up with a policy that has the prior's deep game knowledge *and* the teacher's learned survival.
-The failure mode to fear — written down as the null hypothesis before the run — is **interference**: dragging the whole policy toward the teacher and destroying the depth prior in the process, so the LLM forgets iron to learn drinking.

-The mechanics, briefly (the design doc has the full version).
-The teacher and the LLM already rank the same menus, so each logged state becomes a training example: a target distribution built from the teacher's action scores, softened by the base LLM's own preferences so the student is not yanked toward actions the prior finds absurd — with one audited exception: survival actions skip that softening, because "the prior finds drinking absurd" is precisely the disease being treated.
-States where the teacher was unconfident carry no teaching signal at all, and everywhere, a penalty term anchors the student back toward the original model, which is what guards the deep knowledge in states the teacher has nothing to say about.
-Two training rounds (a blunt one, then the careful one), ~2.8 GPU-hours, and zero new environment interactions.
-One honest budget note: the source was the *dungeon- adapted* teacher, so this arm's data lineage is 3,600 decisions, not the matched 3,200 — it is labelled accordingly and kept out of the matched table.
+The last arm teaches the teacher's decisions back to the LLM and asks whether one policy can hold both knowledge sources: the prior's deep game knowledge *and* the teacher's learned survival.
+The target is the teacher's own deployment score over the same menu, damped by the base LLM's preferences (the trust region) except for survival actions, with a KL anchor holding the student at the prior wherever the teacher is unconfident — two guards against the pre-registered null hypothesis of interference.
+Appendix A.4 gives the formulas.
+Two LoRA rounds, ~2.8 GPU-hours, zero new environment interactions; the source stream came from the *dungeon-adapted* teacher, so this arm's lineage is 3,600 decisions and it is kept out of the matched-budget table.

 Five predictions were registered before the run.
 Two passed, two failed, one was report-only — and the pattern of which is the finding: